GoogleChrome/web.dev/src/site/content/en/blog/responsiveness/index.md

 {% Aside 'caution' %}
   There are currently [a few
   bugs](https://bugs.chromium.org/p/chromium/issues/list?q=label:proj-responsiveness-bugs)
   in Chrome that affect accuracy of the reported interaction timestamps.
-We are working to fix these bugs as soon as possible, and we recommend developers test these strategies in Chrome Canary to get the most accurate results.
+These bugs have been fixed in version 98, so we recommend developers test these strategies in Chrome Canary to get the most accurate results.
 {% endAside %}

 ## Feedback